Warning – graphic and gross pictures ahead. Turn back now if you are bothered by blood.

 My old site was on my lower back, an inch or two left of my spine, an inch or so above my belt line.
 As far back as I could reach.
 I put my new site in a similar location but on the right side this time.
 All was good.

-So in the middle of my routine, I am filling my tubing, and I grab my used alcohol swab and wipe the old site.
-Once, twice, three then four times.
-I’m done wiping and go to set the swab down.
+So in the middle of my routine, I am filling my tubing, grabbing my used alcohol swab, and wiping the old site.
+Once, twice, three, then four times.
+I’m done wiping and set the swab down.
 And it’s soaked with blood.
 A damn gusher.

 For those unaccustomed to the term, a gusher sometimes happens when you remove your infusion set.
 You might nick a capillary or something (insert proper medical terminology here…), and it bleeds like crazy for a little bit.

-There had been a delay between my pulling my old set out and wiping with the swab.
+There was a delay between pulling my old set out and wiping it with the swab.
 Nothing huge, but easily 10 or 15 seconds.
-Do you have any idea how much blood can ooze out in 10 or 15 seconds?
+Do you know how much blood can ooze out in 10 or 15 seconds?

-Now I’m still filling the tubing on my pump – and trying to scramble to find a tissue, or napkin, or something that I can put back there.
-This something has two purposes – to soak up whatever blood is already there and to absorb the blood that continues to gush out.
-So I’ve got insulin dripping steadily out of my unattached tubing, and blood gushing steadily out of my back somewhere.
+Now I’m still filling the tubing on my pump – and trying to scramble to find a tissue, napkin, or something I can put back there.
+This has two purposes – to soak up whatever blood is already there and absorb the blood that continues to gush out.
+So I’ve got insulin dripping steadily out of my unattached tubing and blood gushing steadily out of my back somewhere.

-As I surveyed the carnage, bloody napkin and alcohol swab laying there with the rest of my normal site change trash, I thought “why is this Ok?”.
+As I surveyed the carnage, bloody napkin, and alcohol swab lying there with the rest of my normal site change trash, I thought, “why is this Ok?”.

-Why is it Ok for any of us to have to deal with this?
+Why is it Ok for any of us to deal with this?

 These pictures are gross and bloody.
-But if this is what I deal with sometimes, then you will see them too.
-I’m not going to censor the images because this is diabetes made visible.
-It’s the real deal folks.
-It should not just be Ok to have to deal with stupid shit like this.
+But if I deal with this sometimes, you will see them too.
+I will not censor the images because this is diabetes made visible.
+It’s the real deal, folks.
+It should not just be OK to deal with stupid shit like this.